-how the modulation of load-bearing facades in architectonic concrete frees up the interior space of an office building
+how the modulation of load-bearing facades in architectural concrete opens up the interior spaces of an office building

 The Prism office building was built at the “Cloche D’or” site on a triangular plot of land.
 It follows the shape of the site and also has a triangular shape with prominent corners.
 The façades – modulated in 135 cm increments – are load-bearing and consist – in the solid parts – of architectural concrete slats enhanced by anodised aluminium frames.
 As well as their aesthetic dimension, the architectural elements also provide solar protection by creating a play of shadows.

 In addition, the load-bearing nature of the façades, combined with their particular modulation, liberates large interior surface areas conducive to a very flexible organisation of work spaces.
 Structured on 6 levels (ground floor + 4/-1), the building has a usable surface area of 4.750 m².
 These spaces are distributed and leased in modules ranging from 370 to 1.050 m².